TheDoctorOne/MinecraftConnectsDiscord/README.md

 If default player tries "/discord", he will receive the discord invitation link which is configurable at config file!
 Config file located at "/discord/config.ini", it generates itself at first run.

+This plugin also allows you to execute commands via Discord chat.
+Only Authorized People can execute commands.
+To be able execute command you have to create a Discord Role, and copy its ID then paste it to relative place in the config file.
+And assign the role to yourself.

+How can I execute commands?

+Go to the Discord Text Channel which is watching by your bot.
+Type "!exec ".
+For vanilla commands, commands will execute but you can't see the output.
+You have to check console to see if it succeed or not.

+In Ex. of usage

+*    !exec kill MahmudKocas ---> You can't see if this succeed or not.
+*    !exec help --> Output will be shown.
+*    !exec help 2
+*    !exec discord ---> Output will be shown.
+*    !exec discord full

 To be able to use this in your Spigot Server,

 * You have to create a Discord Bot via https://discordapp.com/developers/ (its free)